Student loans 10 January 2023

 Community Colleges

-Community colleges are cheaper and therefore are more affordable for students who have limited financial sources.
+Community colleges are cheaper and therefore are more affordable for students who have limited financial resources.
 Some students attend community colleges for the first two years and then transfer their credits to a university and complete their degree there.
 This helps make tuition costs more affordable.

 FAQs